13bfrancis/redux-toolkit-todolist-tutorial/README.md

 # Redux Toolkit and React To-Do List Tutorial

-## To Use Project You can run the following commands
+## To Use Project You Can Run the Following Commands

 ### Step 1